We are a marine surveying business settled in Saint Martin, French West Indies, since 2005.

 Marigot area (French Side)

-• Marina Port la Royale: was totally destroyed following hurricane Irma and was not reconstructed as of April 2022.
+• Marina Port la Royale: was totally destroyed following hurricane Irma and was not reconstructed as of March 2026.

 Port Lonvilliers, Anse Marcel (French Side)

 Dream Yacht Charters purchased the marina & settled a fleet there.
-It is a genuinely nice and secluded area, very nicely renovated since the total destruction of hurricane Irma in 2017.
+It is a genuinely nice and secluded area, very was nicely renovated since the total destruction of hurricane Irma in 2017.